 Kimi Räikkönen believes in a comeback:

-On Friday, 2 September 2005, the show languishes and the grandstands remain as empty as the cities in August.
-Only 12,000 spectators are present at Monza.
+On Friday, September 2, 2005, the show languishes and the grandstands remain as empty as the cities in August.
+Only 12.000 spectators are present at Monza.
 And Scuderia Ferrari continues to find no solution to their ills: the only thrill comes from a harmless spin by Michael Schumacher at the Parabolica.
 Harmless for the driver's health, but a bad sign for the race.
 And the news which foretells the revolution:

-"In the slow corners he is as brave as a Formula 1 driver.
+"In the slow corners, he is as brave as a Formula 1 driver.
 He has to learn to brake in the fast corners.
 He has a huge potential, also from a commercial point of view".

 Will we see Valentino Rossi next to Kimi Räikkönen in 2007?

-"It sounds like a good pairing".
+"It sounds like a good line-up".

 "We're slower than ourselves".